-NH3 is what hobbiests are concerned about, but most tests give results for the total of NH3 and NH4.
-Most ammonia test kits on the market give you only the total ammonia value.
-Seachem kits reliably test for both total and NH3, however, the... kits cost more than the types that test only for total ammonia.
-Seachem also produces in tank ammonia alert products that are placed within the aquarium to indicate ammonia level, which are generally good but are not as reliable as actual liquid test kits.
+Seachem kits reliably test for both total ammonia and NH3, however, the kits cost more than the type that tests only for total ammonia.
+Seachem also produces ammonia alert products that are placed within the aquarium to indicate ammonia level, which are generally good but are not as reliable as actual test kits.

-Nitrite is another test that is important during the start-up of a new aquarium, as well as on an ongoing basis to catch problems before they become serious.
+Nitrite is another test that is important during the start-up of a new aquarium, as well as for ongoing water analysis to catch problems before they become serious.
 New aquariums should have the ammonia and nitrite levels tested at least weekly to prevent the problem called "New Tank Syndrome."
-Once you have your tank well established, It can be that recommend testing for nitrite monthly and any time a fish is sick or dies is advisable.
+Once you have your aquarium well-established, we recommend testing for nitrite monthly and any time a fish is sick or dies.

 Nitrate Test Kits

 Nitrate is not as dangerous for fish, but at high levels it stresses them, leaving them more susceptible to disease and ultimately shortening their lifespan.
-If it is desired to breed fish, keeping nitrates low is a must.
-Elevated nitrates are also a major contributor to algae growth.
+If it is desired to breed fish, keeping nitrate low is a must.
+Elevated nitrate is also a major contributor to algae growth.
 For all those reasons, it’s wise to track nitrate levels regularly in any aquarium.

-KH, often referred to as alkalinity or carbonate hardness, is the measure of carbonate and bicarbonate in the water.
-The higher... the KH, the more stable pH will be.
-GH measures the levels of dissolved magnesium and calcium, which is what we refer to when using the terms hard or soft water.
+Hardness (GH) measures whether the water is hard or soft.
 GH should be matched to the species of fish being kept.
-For instance, Tetras do best in softer water, while most Cichlids thrive in hard water.
+For instance, Tetras do best in softer water, while most African Cichlids thrive in hard water.
 GH is particularly important when breeding fish.

 Iron is present in trace amounts in aquarium water and generally does not require testing.
-However, plants require iron to thrive, and those who keep heavily planted tanks, or breed plants, may test the iron level.
+However, plants require iron to thrive, and those who keep heavily planted tanks, or propagate plants, may test the iron level.
 There are commercial iron supplements available for planted aquariums, and iron test kits will help determine how much to add to the aquarium.

 Copper Test Kits